KiDS-WL/onepower/docs/developing.rst

-Developing tatooine
+Developing OnePower
 ==============

-If you're interested in developing tatooine -- welcome!
+If you're interested in developing OnePower -- welcome!
 You should first read the guide to contributing.
-This page is about more technical details of how tatooine is developed, and its philosophy.
+This page is about more technical details of how OnePower is developed, and its philosophy.

 Branching and Releasing
 -----------------------
-The aim is to make tatooines's releases as useful, comprehendible, and automatic as possible.
+The aim is to make OnePowers's releases as useful, comprehendible, and automatic as possible.
 This section lays out explicitly how this works (mostly for the benefit of the admin(s)).